cosmicjs/docs/docs/guides/README.md

 ## React
 [React](https://reactjs.org/) is a component-based JavaScript library for building user interfaces.

 Cosmic makes a great [React CMS](https://www.cosmicjs.com/knowledge-base/react-cms) for your React websites and apps.

-Get started adding Cosmic-powered content into your React apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your React apps:

 ### 1. Install a new React app
 You can use [Create React App](https://github.com/facebook/create-react-app) to install a new React app that includes tooling and configurations.